enthought/traitsui/docs/source/tutorials/traits_ui_scientific_app.rst

 an application in which each user action triggers an event, by stacking the user created events on a queue, and processing them in the order in which the appeared.

 A complex GUI is made of a large numbers of graphical elements, called widgets (e.g., text boxes, check boxes, buttons, menus).
 Each of these widgets has specific behaviors associated with user interaction (modifying the content of a text box, clicking on a button, opening a menu).
 It is natural to use objects to represent the widgets, with their behavior being set in the object's methods.

 Dialogs populated with widgets are automatically created by `traitsUI` in the *configure_traits()* call. `traitsUI` allow the developer to not worry about widgets, but to deal only with objects and their attributes.
 This is a fabulous gain as the widgets no longer appear in the code, but only the attributes they are associated to.

 A *HasTraits* object has an *edit_traits()* method that creates a graphical panel to edit its attributes.
 This method creates and returns the panel, but does not start its event loop.
 The panel is not yet "alive", unlike with the *configure_traits()* method.
-Traits uses the wxWidget toolkit by default to create its widget.
-They can be turned live and displayed by starting a wx application, and its main loop (ie event loop in wx speech).
+Traits uses the Qt toolkit by default to create its widget.
+They can be turned live and displayed by starting a Qt application, and its main loop (ie event loop in Qt speech).

-    `code snippet #3 <../_static/event_loop.py>`_
+    `code snippet #3 <../_static/event_loop_qt.py>`_

     .. code-block:: python

+        from pyface.qt.QtCore import QApplication

-        from traits.api import *
+        from traits.api import HasTraits, Int
-        import wx

         class Counter(HasTraits):
             value = Int()

         Counter().edit_traits()
-        wx.App().MainLoop()
+        QApplication.instance().exec_()

+There is a `similar example for wxPython <../_static/event_loop_wx.py>`_ and a `toolkit-independent example that uses Pyface <../_static/event_loop.py>`_ as well.

 The *Counter().edit_traits()* line creates a counter object and its representation, a dialog with one integer represented.
-However it does not display it until a wx application is created, and its main loop is started.
+However it does not display it until a Qt application is created, and its main loop is started.

-Usually it is not necessary to create the wx application yourself, and to start its main loop, traits will do all this for you when the *.configure_traits()* method is called.
+Usually it is not necessary to create the Qt application yourself, and to start its main loop, traits will do all this for you when the *.configure_traits()* method is called.